 What Kings III is Doing

-Masks Required: Face masks are required at the corporate office when you are up from your desk.
+Masks Required: Face masks are required for unvaccinated team members at the corporate office when you are up from your desk.

 Office & Offsite Deep Clean: After an initial office & offsite deep clean, we have increased weekly office cleaning from two days to three.

 New Air Purifiers and Upgraded Air Filters: We have new hyper-HEPA air filter units placed throughout the building and in the EDC.
 We have also upgraded the air filters throughout the building as an additional precaution.